 A small story to light the way ahead.
 I was on a trip with Bruce Smith on Striker out of the Bay of Islands some years ago.
 We had been searching for some kingis (yellowtail kingfish) with little success, when Bruce decided to have a look at an area that some reports indicated held fish.

-As we neared the area we were not too hopeful - the bottom remained flat a featureless, and nothing on the charts indicated anything worth a peek.
+As we neared the area we were not too hopeful - the bottom remained flat and featureless, and nothing on the charts indicated anything worth a peek.
 We were beginning to suspect that the reports were a hoax.

 Then we began to notice the bottom gradually inclining upward and some signs of rock and weed.
 Still there were no sharp rises that would indicate anything that might hold concentrations of fish.